dieser-alex/dieser-alex/README.md

-## 💫 About Me:
+## 🧑🏻 About Me:

-I'm 16yo from Germany currently learning and improving my programming skills.
-Right now, I'm focusing on FiveM scripting and UI development, and I enjoy experimenting with new ideas, building small projects, and expanding my knowledge step by step.
+I am 16 years old and from Germany.
+I am currently learning programming and new languages.
+I focus on getting better every day and gaining experience.
+I enjoy learning new things and improving myself.

 <br>